Core: Data and Discovery (CDAD-UH)

 Typically offered January term

-How do urban transportation systems arise?
-How are they planned?
+Sustainable Urban Transportation Planning for the 21st Century: How do we measure sustainability in relation to transportation?
 What is the role of transportation planning in advancing the goals of sustainable development?
-How do we measure sustainability in relation to transportation?
 In this class students will engage with the many public policy challenges current transportation systems face, from environmental quality and social equity to economic vitality and the threat of climate change.
 Readings, discussions and assignments will offer an overview of theories, policies, and implementation tools for advancing sustainable transportation and urbanization programs and help students appreciate the complexities of varying contexts and practices.
 Beginning with analysis of worldwide trends and projections for urbanization and urban travel, students will examine key transportation planning and policy issues raised by current conditions, trends, and projections.
-Drawing on case studies from emerging economies as well as developed cities, and a regional seminar in Athens, students will conduct qualitative and quantitative analysis of transportation modes as well as operations and management strategies that can be used to increase sustainability.
-Note: Pending feasible international travel conditions, this course will include a seminar in Germany.
+Drawing on case studies from emerging economies as well as developed cities, students will conduct qualitative and quantitative analysis of transportation modes as well as operations and management strategies that can be used to increase sustainability.
+This course includes a regional academic seminar to Spain.
+This course will be offered in January-Term 2025.

 Grading: Ugrd Abu Dhabi Graded